FayeCarter/bank_tech_test/README.md

 - [X] Withdraw method created that reduces balance
 - [X] Withdraw creates a transaction

+**Approach**

+As I already had created a transaction class, I updated it to include an option for credit.
+If a deposit transaction was made, credit would be nil by default.
+If a withdrawal transaction was made, debit would be nil by default.

 ### User Story 3
 - [X] Complete
 ```bash